BeamIO-Inc/espa-product-formatter/README.md

-## ESPA-PRODUCT_FORMATTER Version 1.18.1 Release Notes
+## ESPA-PRODUCT_FORMATTER Version 1.19.0 Release Notes
-Release Date: October 2019
+Release Date: November 2019

 The product formatter project contains libraries and tools for working with the ESPA internal file format (raw binary with an XML metadata file).
 It currently supports Landsat 4-8.